Priority-Driven Initiatives Salary Awards – Application Guidelines

 - Biohazards, Requirement for Containment and Containment Levels: PHAC laboratory biosafety guidelines.

-- Canadian Environmental Assessment Act (CEAA): CIHR must review proposals for potential impacts on the environment in accordance with the Canadian Environmental Assessment Act.
+- Impact Assessment Act (IAA): CIHR must review proposals for potential impacts on the environment in accordance with the Impact Assessment Act.

 - Is this a clinical trial?
 Indicate if this application includes a clinical trial.
 For more information regarding clinical trials, please refer to the Policy on trials.